 Teeth Cleaning vs Teeth whitening

 Your Teeth Cleaning Appointment At Dr. Lenny Slepchik’s Office

-During your dental cleaning appointment, the hygienist removes plaque and tartar accumulated (calcified) on your teeth, because leaving it undisturbed will undoubtedly damage your gums and lead to gum disease such as periodontitis.
-The hygienist will first use an ultrasonic instrument that sprays a cooling mist of water, in order to break larger pieces of tartar and loosen them.
+During this appointment, our hygienist removes plaque and tartar accumulated (calcified) on your teeth, because leaving it undisturbed will undoubtedly damage your gums and lead to gum disease such as periodontitis.
+The hygienist will first use an ultrasonic instrument that sprays a cooling mist of water, in order to break up larger pieces of tartar and loosen them.

-Finally, she will polish further and remove stains with an airflow instrument which is a high pressured jet of water mixed with a powder containing baking soda.
-This will leave your teeth feel soft and clean.
+Finally, she will polish further and remove stains with an airflow instrument ,which is a high pressured jet of water mixed with a powder containing baking soda.
+This will leave your teeth feeling soft and clean.
 Your first cleaning may take longer than usual if your last appointment has been over 3 months ago, as the calcified tartar tends to be harder to remove.

 We take pride in our thoughtful and thorough dental cleanings.